 Phubbing and its psychological impact have been widely studied in various cultural and demographic contexts.
 Roberts and David (2017) demonstrated that frequent phone use disrupts interpersonal interactions, leading to dissatisfaction and lower self-esteem.
 Similarly, McDaniel and Coyne (2016) highlighted the negative effects of “technoference” - technology interference in relationships - on emotional intimacy.

-Studies by Twenge and Campbell (2018) noted a direct correlation between screen time and declining psychological well-being among the adolescents, while Hao et al. (2021) found that phubbing fosters emotional neglect and interpersonal alienation.
+Studies by Twenge and Campbell (2018) noted a direct correlation between screen time and declining psychological well-being among adolescents, while Hao et al. (2021) found that phubbing fosters emotional neglect and interpersonal alienation.
 According to David and Roberts (2017), individuals experiencing phubbing in relationships report reduced satisfaction and heightened feelings of isolation and exclusion.

 According to Erzen et al. (2019), adolescents who are often phubbed experience lower self-esteem due to unmet social needs.
 Chotpitayasunondh and Douglas (2018) established that perceived phubbing weakens perceived social value and self-worth.
 Similarly, Aagaard (2020) emphasized that technology misuse, including phubbing, distorts human presence and interaction, especially in academic settings.